-The Laboratory is a space for the study and development of ICTs that can improve dispute resolution processes, whether judicial or extrajudicial; it is a hub for thought and creativity, where justice processes are modeled and re-imagined.
+The Laboratory is a space for the study and development of ICTs designed to improve dispute resolution processes, whether judicial or extrajudicial; it is a hub for reflection and creativity, where justice processes are modeled and re-imagined.

 Laboratory Research Objectives

-The Laboratory research team seeks to gain a better understanding of the sociolegal obstacles to the networking of judicial stakeholders.
-Geared with this information, it attempts to identify very concrete remedies through the development of a new generation of software applications that are adapted to the needs of these judicial stakeholders.
+The Laboratory’s research team seeks to gain a better understanding of the sociolegal obstacles to the networking of judicial stakeholders and attempts to identify very concrete remedies to facilitate the the development of a new generation of software adapted to the needs of the judicial stakeholders.

-The ultimate purpose of its work is to optimize the traditional legal process so as to improve its efficiency, reduce costs and delays, and simplify mechanisms.
+The ultimate goal of the work of the Laboratory is to optimize the traditional legal process so as to improve its efficiency, reduce costs and delays, and simplify mechanisms.

-The Laboratory relies on an international multidisciplinary team of 45 researchers and a unique research facility that includes a cutting-edge courtroom and an IT centre.
-Benefiting mostly from public funding, this research infrastructure anchors itself to two of the largest research institutions in Quebec: Université de Montréal and McGill University.
+The Laboratory relies on an international multidisciplinary team of 36 researchers and a unique research facility that includes a cutting-edge courtroom and an IT centre.
+Benefiting mostly from public funding, this research infrastructure is anchored to two of the largest research institutions in Quebec: Université de Montréal and McGill University.

 This content has been updated on 14 April 2020 at 14 h 36 min.